HITECHCRIME/HC_SG139/README.md

 chanced autonomous by the pawn sacrifice won't be enough to satiate the blood in session        / (what it all long) forlorn ?
 3 times?
-Test this. what the forlorn despise - hex
+Test this.
+Perhaps just 2 times? what the forlorn despise - hex

 world chants of forlorn despite